Demoiselle crane

-The demoiselle crane (Grus virgo) is a species of crane found in central Eurosiberia, ranging from the Black Sea to Mongolia and North Eastern China.
+The demoiselle crane (Grus virgo) is a species of crane found in central Eurosiberia, ranging from the Black Sea to Mongolia and Northeast China.
 There is also a small breeding population in Turkey.
 These cranes are migratory birds.
 Birds from western Eurasia will spend the winter in Africa while the birds from Asia, Mongolia and China will spend the winter in the Indian subcontinent.
-The bird is symbolically significant in the culture of India, where it is known as Koonj or Kurjaa.
+The bird is symbolically significant in the culture of India, where it is known as koonj or kurjaa.

+Taxonomy

+The demoiselle crane was formally described in 1758 by the Swedish naturalist Carl Linnaeus in the tenth edition of his Systema Naturae.
+He placed it with the herons and cranes in the genus Ardea and coined the binomial name Ardea virgo.
+He specified the type locality as the orient but this has been restricted to India.
+Linnaeus cited the accounts by earlier authors.
+The English naturalist Eleazar Albin had described and illustrated the "Numidian crane" in 1738.
+Albin explained that: "This Bird is called Demoiselles by reason of certain ways of acting that it has, wherein it seems to imitate the Gestures of a Woman who affects a Grace in her Walking, Obeisances, and Dancing".
+Linnaeus also cited the English naturalist George Edwards who had described and illustrated the "Demoiselle of Numidia" in 1750.
+The name "la demoiselle de Numidie" had been used in 1676 by the French naturalist Claude Perrault.
+The demoiselle crane is now placed in the genus Grus that was introduced in 1760 by the French zoologist Mathurin Jacques Brisson.
+The species is treated as monospecific: no subspecies are recognised.
+The genus name Grus is the Latin word for a "crane".
+The specific epithet virgo is Latin meaning "maiden".
+Some authorities place this species together with the closely related blue crane (Grus paradisea) in the genus Anthropoides.

 Description

 The demoiselle is 85–100 cm long, 76 cm tall and has a 155–180 cm wingspan.
 It weighs 2–3 kg.
 It is the smallest species of crane.
 The demoiselle crane is slightly smaller than the common crane but has similar plumage.
 It has a long white neck stripe and the black on the foreneck extends down over the chest in a plume.

 It has a loud trumpeting call, higher-pitched than the common crane.
 Like other cranes it has a dancing display, more balletic than the common crane, with less leaping.

-The demoiselle was so named by Queen Marie Antoinette, for its delicate and maiden-like appearance.